manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

 For a baby, sleeping in a Jhoola in the first few weeks after birth has many advantages.
 The swing gives a womb-like experience, making the baby comfortable and at ease.
 The swinging sensations trigger a deep and instinctive relaxation, ensuring the baby gets a good sleep.

-Jhoola does have some disadvantages and risks.
+Jhoola has some disadvantages and risks as well.
+I summarize the precautions to reduce these risks at the end of this article.
 Please research and follow all the necessary precautions before placing your child in a Jhoola.
-I summarize the precautions at the end of this article.

 ## Items Needed